 Let`s face it, we have all experienced it, that horrible stench of smell from football boots that have been stuck in a bag for a long time.
 How can football boots

 Football boots are very important to a football player.
 You want them to offer an exceptional feel as you slice and dice through the football field.
 You also want them to fit you very well.
 You also want them to help you reach your peak as a football player.
 Furthermore, you have to accept the fact that no matter how much you paid for your football boots (Between $70 — $300) they won’t last more than half a season if you don’t take good care of them.
 Even the most expensive football boots fall apart if you don’t take care of them.
-Think of your boots like a sports car… just because you paid a lot of money to get it doesn’t mean it will run forever without taking good care of it.
+Think of your boots like a sports car… just because you paid a lot of money to get it doesn’t mean it will run forever without taking good care of them.
 So what’re the one-time solutions for stopping your boots from smelling.